mccurdyc/goblogs/docker-multi-stage-builds/1516462786-docker-multi-stage-builds.md

 ### Building a Lightweight Image

-Currently, we are using the latest Golang image as our base image, this is unnecessarily large for what we are trying to do.
-We can reduce the size of the image significantly by taking advantage of Go's ability to be compiled into a single, static binary and run the binary on a different distribution of Linux, such as the aforementioned, lightweight Alpine distribution.
+Currently, we are using the latest Golang image as our base image, this is unnecessarily large image for what we are trying to do.
+We can significantly reduce the size of the image by taking advantage of Go's ability to be compiled into a single, static binary and run that binary on a different distribution of Linux, such as the aforementioned, lightweight Alpine distribution.

-First, build the binary for the runtime environment, in this case, it will be Alpine Linux, so we can use the command from above:
+To do this, build the runtime environment specific binary, in this case, it will be Alpine Linux, so we can use the command from earlier:

 ```
 $ GOOS=linux GOARCH=amd64 go build -o bin/hello .
 ```

-And let's use `Dockerfile_2` with Alpine Linux as the base image and copy the Go binary to our container and run the binary instead of invoking Go.
-Our `Dockerfile_2` contains the following:
+For this build, let's use `Dockerfile_2`, which runs Alpine Linux as the base image, copies the Go binary to our container, and runs the binary instead of invoking Go.
+Our `Dockerfile_2` contains the following commands:

 ```
 FROM alpine:latest